 Eat It: You’ll find the whole range of Chinese cuisine in Hong Kong—and the place is seriously food-obsessed!
 It’s home to the world’s cheapest Michelin-starred restaurant, dim sum spot Tim Ho Wan.
 And whether you crave standards like Peking duck and beggar’s chicken (the whole bird is sheathed in clay and cracked open with a hammer tableside) or go for regional specialties, Hong Kong has them.
 Troll Temple Street Night Market for street food or discover chefs like Alvin Leung Jr. of Bo Innovation, who’s pushing the envelope by using traditional ingredients in innovative new ways—like his Shanghai soup dumplings (xaio long bao), which are missing their usual dough wrapper, contained only in a delicate gelled membrane.
 Leung’s tasting menu is an adventure in itself.

 Eat It: Oh, Italy!
-How can we choose just one favorite destination?
-We’ve picked Turin for a couple of reasons.
-First, the gorgeous mid-19th century cafes are lovely spots to linger over a bicerin (a luscious layered drink of chocolate, coffee and milk) and a gianduja (chocolate and hazelnut) morsel.
+How can I choose just one favorite destination?
+I’ve picked Turin for a couple of reasons.
+First, the gorgeous mid-19th-century cafes are lovely spots to linger over a bicerin (a luscious layered drink of chocolate, coffee, and milk) and a gianduja (chocolate and hazelnut) morsel.
 Second, the city is home to Salone del Gusto, the Slow Food organization’s biennial extravaganza of cuisine.
 What’s more, you’re in the Piedmont region, land of Barolo wines and dishes you’ll rarely find at home, like bagna cauda, a warm anchovy and olive oil dip served with veggies, and bollito misto, various meats served with a garlicky green sauce.
 And then, of course, there are the truffles….

-Experience It: Tasty Tours, Raggiunere and Tasting Tours are among the operators offering guided food and wine tours of the region.
-And if you can ever make it to Salone del Gusto, don’t miss the opportunity to taste, dine and learn.
+Experience It: Tasty Tours and I Eat Food Tours are among the operators offering guided food and wine tours of the region.
+And if you can ever make it to Salone del Gusto, don’t miss the opportunity to taste, dine, and learn.

 Rio de Janeiro, Brazil

 Eat It: “Oi, tudo bom?” (“Hey, is everything good?”) is how you might be greeted in Brazil.
 The answer is “Yes!” when it comes to food.
 Let’s start with Rio de Janeiro‘s churrascarias, where waiters roam the restaurants with skewers of meat, stopping by your table to slice off as much as you’d like.
 A meal typically starts with a visit to an immense salad bar.
-Palace, Majorica and Plataforma are all popular churrascarias.
-We’re also smitten with pan de queso, chewy little cheese pastries made with tapioca flour.
+Palace and Majorica are two popular churrascarias in Rio.
+I’m also smitten with pan de queso, chewy little cheese pastries made with tapioca flour.
 And then there’s the national dish, feijoada, black beans stewed with pork or beef and smoked sausages, served with toasted manioc flour.

 Experience It: Cook in Rio gets high marks for teaching culture as well as cuisine in its classes.
 You may also learn to make a wicked caipirinha, Brazil’s favorite cocktail.